laravel/docs/validation.md

 	'email' => 'unique:users,email_address,NULL,id,account_id,1'

 In the rule above, only rows with an `account_id` of `1` would be included in the unique check.
+Note: the `NULL,id` here is for the above ignore a given ID.
+We aren't ignoring any so pass in `NULL`.

 <a name="rule-url"></a>
 #### url